Lewis & ClarkCollege of Arts & Sciences

 Small Ensembles

-Introduction to playing techniques of African marimba.
+Introduction to playing techniques of the Shona mbira and African marimba.

 Instructor: Nathan Beck